dekuNukem/traffic-cone-film-scanning/README.md

 ## So What's the Catch?

 This is not a turn-key solution.

-You need to be a bit handy:
+For most cost effectiveness, you need to be a bit handy:

 * Basic DIY skills: Wire a plug, using a caliper, etc.
 * Access to 3D printer (Your own / local library / makerspace)
 * Know basics of 3D printing (or have someone do it for you)

 ## Sounds Great, I'm In!